 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included, but were not limited to, your desire for a discharge upgrade and your contentions that you were introduced to alcohol and marijuana and were often in trouble, and you were never offered help, rehabilitation, medically, mentally or physically.
-For purposes of clemency and equity consideration, the Board noted you did not provide supporting documentation describing post-service accomplishments or advocacy letters.
+These included, but were not limited to, your desire for a discharge upgrade and contention that when you made a horrible decision after you experienced a major car accident.
+For purposes of clemency and equity consideration, the Board noted you did not provide any advocacy letters or documentation describing post-service accomplishments.

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
-Specifically, the Board determined that your misconduct, as evidenced by your four NJPs and SPCM conviction, outweighed these mitigating factors.
+Specifically, the Board determined that your misconduct, as evidenced by your SPCM, outweighed these mitigating factors.
 In making this finding, the Board considered the seriousness of your misconduct and found that your conduct showed a complete disregard for military authority and regulations.
 Further, the Board concluded that your discharge was proper and equitable under standards of law and discipline and that the discharge accurately reflects your conduct during your period of service, which was terminated by your separation with a BCD.
+The Board was not persuaded by your argument that the reason for your misconduct was due to a car accident and noted that you provided no evidence, other than your statement, to substantiate your contention.

-Finally, the Board noted you provided no evidence to substantiate your contentions.
-As a result, the Board concluded your conduct constituted a significant departure from that expected of a service member and continues to warrant a BCD characterization.
+As a result, the Board concluded your conduct constituted a significant departure from that expected of a service member and continues to warrant a BCD.
 Even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.